 As an active member of a small dynamic investment group, I participate in the key investment decision-making process.
 I perform a wide range of investment research from economy and market analysis to asset allocation to security and asset class research.
 I support and apply a robust asset allocation approach, and construct a broadly diversified portfolio that is optimized for the expected risk-adjusted returns.

-I manage a wide range of client portfolios: trusts set up by attorneys at NP’s Private Clients group and other individual and trust accounts at the Watch Point Trust Company.
+I manage a wide range of client portfolios: trusts set up by attorneys at NP’s Private Clients group and other individual and trust accounts at the Nixon Peabody Trust Company.
 I guide clients to establish appropriate investment objectives and portfolio asset allocation based on their constraints.

 I exercise diligence and independence in analyzing a range of investments, from individual stocks and bonds, to mutual funds and ETFs.
 I select and monitor individual stocks in the areas of the energy, industrial and financial sectors in the U.S. market.
 In addition, I provide as needed due diligence in evaluating new private alternative investments.
 In the future, I anticipate the increased use of liquid alternative investments in the marketplace, as appropriate risk measures are developed and other data issues are addressed.

 Over the years, I have seen cycles of fear and greed permeate areas within the financial markets.
 I anticipate market volatility to pick up as global monetary policies diverge, affecting foreign currencies, global bond yields and stock markets.
 I advise my clients to stick to a disciplined approach that will emphasize diversification and a long-term focus, and to focus on the things they can control.

 New York University, M.B.A., Finance

 Aoyama Gakuin University, B.A., English and American Literature